As guides offering free walking tours in Chicago, we're always getting questions about how to visit popular attractions without paying full price.

 - And more!

-If you want to learn more about attraction discount passes that can save you 50% on Chicago activities, check out our full post.
+If you want to learn more about attraction passes that can save you 50% on Chicago activities, check out our full post.

 Chicago City Pass